- Where can I obtain a list of the County's largest employers?

-A. The Department of Economic Development maintains a monthly listing of companies the Department has actively worked with or is aware of that are expanding.
+A. The Department of Economic and Workforce Development maintains a monthly listing of companies the Department has actively worked with or is aware of that are expanding.
 With more than 20,500 businesses in the County, the Department does not attempt to track all business expansions and attractions.

 The Maryland State Department of Assessment and Taxation (SDAT) provides copies of its data sets through a contactor.
 You can obtain prices, formats, production schedules, etc. from Specprint, Inc. 410-561-9600.

-A. The Department of Economic Development does not maintain a listing of the more than 20,500 businesses in Baltimore County.
+A. The Department of Economic and Workforce Development does not maintain a listing of the more than 20,500 businesses in Baltimore County.
 The Baltimore County Public library provides a www.ReferenceUSA.com as a free service to residents.
 ReferenceUSA allows for customized searches based on user-specified criteria to create a listing of businesses.
 Additional information can be obtained by contacting the reference desk at the Baltimore County Public Library branch at 410-887-6100.

-A. The Baltimore County Small Business Resource Center is a partnership between the Department of Economic Development and the Baltimore County Chamber of Commerce.
+A. The Baltimore County Small Business Resource Center is a partnership between the Department of Economic and Workforce Development and the Baltimore County Chamber of Commerce.
 The Small Business Resource Center offers new and existing business assistance with technical, financial and marketing issues free of charge.
 Services include: Feasibility Studies, Strategic Planning, Market Analysis, Research and Business Plan Development and Loan Packages.